 The Browns were sentenced to two consecutive 99-year sentences.
 Doug died in prison in 2003, and John gained parole in 2014.
 Though he had been denied by the parole board time and time again, Brown felt freedom after 41 years of rehabilitation.

 Every day on the anniversary of the murders, Brown fasts and prays.
 Fellow inmates and correctional officers say Brown eventually became an extremely positive influence on other prisoners and expresses a profound sense of guilt for what he did.

 Dave "Stringbean" Akeman captured a truly forgotten way of life, in his person and his playing.
-Sadly, much of that way passed with Akeman as the 70s ushered in the first wave of a new country sound and classic characters were relegated simply so caricatures on Hee Haw.
+Sadly, much of that way passed with Akeman as the '70s ushered in the first wave of a new country sound and classic characters were relegated simply to caricatures on Hee Haw.

 Stringbean and his wife Estelle's story has become a piece of country music folklore, and was even recounted in Sam Bush's 2009 song, "The Ballad of Stringbean and Estelle."
 They were buried in Forest Lawn Memorial Gardens in Goodlettsville, Tennessee.
 But it's important to remember what Akeman achieved through his humility and humor.
 Like the man himself, his place in country music history is truly one of a kind.